caw024/curly-octo-engine/README.md

 This ensures that any outliers become insignificant through the numerous trials.
 The time needed for the 1,000,000 trials is then stored into an array.

+Another method (Method 2) of doing it is counting the time for a array of length n as n increases by an increment of 50 up to 100000, so that the number tests with small increments may make up for the deficit in randomness.

 ## Analysis
 Here are some things that we deduced from QuickSort's Big-Oh runtime.